-BLS surveyed a total of 15,877 establishments for the data submitted for the locality pay program.
-In the 28 continuing separate metropolitan locality pay areas, BLS surveyed 8,453 establishments.
-The Rest of U.S. (RUS) locality pay survey covered 49 additional metropolitan areas and 70 non-metropolitan counties.
-A total of 7,424 establishments were surveyed in the RUS area, including establishments in Kansas City, St Louis, and Orlando, which the Pay Agent plans to merge with RUS in 2006, and establishments in Buffalo, Phoenix, and Raleigh, which the Pay Agent plans to make separate locality pay areas in 2006.
+BLS surveyed a total of 15,357 establishments for the data submitted for the locality pay program.
+In the 29 separate metropolitan locality pay areas (excluding Buffalo and Raleigh), BLS surveyed 8,216 establishments.
+The Rest of U.S. (RUS) locality pay survey covered 48 additional metropolitan areas and 70 non-metropolitan counties.
+A total of 7,141 establishments were surveyed in the RUS area, including establishments in Buffalo.
+While Buffalo is now a separate locality pay area, BLS has not yet completed work on its geographic redesign and Buffalo continues to represent other locations in BLS' geographic sample.

 The industry scope of the surveys includes mining, construction, and manufacturing industries; service-producing industries, including transportation, communications, electric, gas, and sanitary services; wholesale trade; retail trade; finance, insurance, and real estate; services industries; and State and local governments.
 Households, agriculture, and the self-employed were excluded.
 The surveys covered establishments with 50 or more workers.
-In the future, BLS plans to extend the NCS program to cover all establishment sizes.
-The Pay Agent will review the data and consider the recommendations of the Federal Salary Council before expanding the scope of data used in the locality pay program.
+In 2007, BLS plans to deliver data covering all establishment sizes.
+The Pay Agent will review the data and consider the recommendations of the Federal Salary Council before making a decision about whether the data from establishments with fewer than 50 employees should be used in the locality pay program.